nathanl/searchlight/README.md

 ## Overview

 The basic idea of Searchlight is to build a search by chaining method calls that you define.
-It calls methods on the object you specify, based on the options you pass.
+It calls **public** methods on the object you specify, based on the options you pass.

 For example, if you have a Searchlight search class called `YetiSearch`, and you instantiate it like this: